Disc Golf Turn vs. Fade

 Disc Golf Fade

 The “Fade” is the last number among the flight numbers.
-This number describes how the disc will finish.
-So just remember that the “Fade” is at the end of the flight as well as the last number among the flight numbers.
+This number describes how much the disc curve as it slows down.
+Just remember that the “Fade” is at the end of the flight as well as the last number among the flight numbers.

 The “Fade” of the disc refers to how the disc will finish.
 Looking back on the natural flight of the disc; we see that a clockwise spin on the disc generally results in the disc falling, or fading, to the left.
 While a counter-clockwise spin generally has the disc falling, or fading, to the right.